ocelotconsulting/ocelot/README.md

 * **authentication (Object):**
   * **validation-client (String):** The client ID that is used to validate tokens
   * **validation-secret (String):** The client secret used to validate tokens
+  * **validation-grant-type (String):** An OAuth grant type that can be used for validation of tokens.
+Token validation is not part of the OAuth spec and may vary depending on provider.
+Ocelot expects the token endpoint to handle validations by sending this grant_type along with the token passed in a query parameter.
   * **token-endpoint (String):** The OAuth token endpoint URL
   * **auth-endpoint (String):** The OAuth auth endpoint URL
   * **profile-endpoint (String):** If a user can be determined, load the user details by using this URL template.
 Use $userId and $appId to format the URL appropriately.